skwzrd/mod_wsgi_install/README.md

-# Hosting A Dynamically Generated Site with Apache on Ubuntu Using mod_wsgi
+# A Guide To Hosting A mod_wsgi/Python Site on Ubuntu

 ## Introduction